2. TA Theory of Personality (Structural Analysis)

 Introduction

 Personality is an intra-psychic mechanism which gets activated in response to real or imagined internal and external stimuli.
 The structural elements of personality are called ego states.
 Ego states are stored units of assimilated experiences.
-Activated ego states structure perception, evaluation, assessment and response (P-E-A-R) to stimuli.
+Activated ego states, structure perceptions, evaluations, assessments and response to stimuli.

-Berne's theory of personality brought a major shift in viewing mental, emotional and behavioural disorders.
+Berne's theory of personality brought about a major shift in viewing psychological, emotional and behavioural disorders.
 Berne proved that these occur because of anomalies in personality structure and function.

 Ego States

 There are three varieties / types / categories of ego states.
 They are extero-psychic (Parent), neo-psychic (Adult) and archeo-psychic (Child) ego states.
 Parent, Adult and Child are first letter capitalised to distinguish them from persons.
-They are collective nouns, and therefore though used in singular, they represent a class of similar ego states.
-Capitalised letters P, A and C are also used to represent Parent, Adult and Child.
+They are collective nouns.
+Though used in singular, they represent a class of similar ego states.

-Parent ego states are patterns of thinking, feeling and behaviour that are learnt / borrowed / copied from own parents and parental figures.
-Parent ego states are historical and sourced from others.
-Activated Patent manifests as related perception, evaluation, assessment and response.
+Parent ego states are patterns of thinking, feeling and behaviour, that are learnt / borrowed / copied from own parents and parental figures.
+Parent ego states are historical, and sourced from others.
+Activated Parent manifests as related perceptions, evaluations, assessments and responses.

 Adult ego states are patterns of thinking, feeling and behaviour that correspond to here and now reality.
 Adult ego states are contemporary and self sourced.
-Activated Adult manifests as mature, well thought and balanced response matching an objective perception, evaluation, assessment.
+Activated Adult manifests as mature, well thought and balanced response matching objective perceptions, evaluations and assessments.

-Child ego states are childlike patterns of thinking feeling and behaviour.
+Child ego states are child-like patterns of thinking feeling and behaviour.
 Child ego states are historical and are based on stored experiences of one's own childhood.
-Activated Child manifests as childlike thinking, feeling and behaviour based on childlike perception, evaluation, assessment of reality.
+Activated Child manifests as childlike thinking, feeling and behaviour based on childlike perceptions, evaluations, assessments of reality.

 Ego states are not imagined ideas or theoretical constructs.
-They represent real people with social identity and a postal address.
-Three qualities validate the existence of ego states.
-They stand to tests based on empiricism, phenomenology and behaviourism.
+They represent real people with a social identity and a postal address.
+The existence of ego states is validated by tests based on empiricism, phenomenology and behaviourism.

 Structure and Function - Two methods of viewing personality

-Personality is pictured and presented in two ways.
+Personality is pictured and presented in two ways by using structural models and functional models.
 Structural models are used to represent how personality is structured across three epochs of life - infancy, childhood and adulthood.
-They picture the dominant manner of perception, evaluation, assessment and attitude.
+They picture the dominant manner of perception, evaluation, assessment, attitude and orientation at the moment prevailing.
 Functional models are used to present descriptive aspects of personality.
 They picture how personality manifests as behaviour.

 Structure of Personality

 A Parent-Adult-Child (PAC) diagram is used to represent personality.
-It is called that PAC model of personality.
-It is constructed by stacking three identical circles one on top of another and named Parent, Adult and Child from top to bottom.
-The diagram represents personality when it is enveloped by a sheath.
+It is called the PAC model of personality.
+It is a diagram constructed by stacking three identical circles, one on top of another and named Parent, Adult and Child from top to bottom is called the PAC diagram.
+The diagram when enveloped by a sheath represents personality.

 Structural Models of Personality

-Three structural models are used to picture personality across the three epochs of life.
+Three structural models are used to picture personality, across the three epochs of life.
 They are called First Order, Second Order and Third Order models of personality.
-In the First Order Model ego states are shown as PAC without sub-scripted marking or as P2, A2 and C2.
-In the Second Order Model childhood ego states in Child are marked and identified as P1, A1 and C1 and nested within the Child ego state C / C2 and the same in Parent (denoting the P-A-C of Parent) are marked and identified as P3, A3 and C3 and nested within Parent ego state P / P2.
+In the First Order Model ego states are shown as PAC without sub-scripted markings or as P2, A2 and C2.
+In the Second Order Model childhood ego states in Child are marked as P1, A1 and C1 and nested within the Child ego state C2, and the same in Parent (denoting the P-A-C of Parent) are marked as P3, A3 and C3 and nested within Parent ego state P2.
 In the Third Order Model infancy ego states are nested within the Child in Child - C1.
-They are marked and identified as P0, A0 and C0.
+They are marked as P0, A0 and C0.

 Diagrams showing ego states of the First, Second and Third Order Models are given below.